 11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

-It’s handy to recognise that it’s pretty normal for kids to get a bit overwhelmed sometimes with big, fun events.
-Even as adults we can feel stressed out when we have a change in routine, social obligations and may not be eating as healthily as we usually do.
-So, I’ve written a list of some fun, calming Easter activities that you can enjoy with your children, when they may need to take some time out and relax.
+It’s handy to recognise that it’s pretty normal for kids to get overwhelmed with big, fun events.
+Even as adults, we can feel stressed out when we have a change in routine and lots on.

 Pin Calming Easter Activities for later

-The activities include a mixture on mindfulness, relaxation, creativity, nature and lots of connection with an Easter theme.
-You can access our Bunny Breaths rhyme printable poster, the Easter egg template and the colouring in / feelings check in sheet all from our free resource library (which has lots of other goodies in too!)
+You can access my free Bunny Breaths rhyme printable poster, the Easter egg template and the colouring in / feelings check in sheet all from our free resource library (which has lots of other goodies in too!)

 Calming Easter Activities for Kids - Bunny Breaths free Printable

-Please be aware that this post contains some affiliate links.
-These are products and services that I truly love and using the link brings no extra cost to you and helps fund Calm Ahoy Kids.
+Please be aware that this post includes some affiliate links.
+These are products and services that I truly love.
+Using the link brings no extra cost to you.
+It also helps fund Calm Ahoy Kids.
 Thank you

 11 + Calming Easter Activities